Before starting a wood burning project, it is important to make sure the wood is prepped for your pyrography art.

 Dust Off Wood

-Whether you just sanded or bought a piece of pre-sanded wood, make sure to brush it off with a cloth to remove all dust and debris.
-It’s good to work with a clean surface so you get clean burn lines as this is an important step in prepping wood for pyrography art.
+Whether you just sanded or bought a piece of pre-sanded wood, don’t forget to brush it off with a cloth to remove all dust and debris.
+It’s important to work with a clean surface so you get crisp burn lines.
+This is an important step in prepping wood for pyrography art. 🙂

 Transfer Or Sketch Design

-Now that your wood is all ready to be burned, it’s time to add your design.
-If you like to sketch out your design before taking out the wood burning pen, now is when you can transfer a pattern or design onto a slice of wood.
+Now that your wood is ready to be burned, it’s time to add your design.
+If you like to sketch out your design before burning, now is when you can transfer a pattern or design onto a slice of wood.
 You can also free-hand your design as well.
+I do both!

 For projects I have no plan for, I just go for it and don’t usually do much of a sketch.
 For commissions and projects where I have a specific layout, I always transfer my design onto the wood so I have an easy guide when burning.